Philip of Swabia: Medieval judgements

 Many chroniclers saw the divine order represented by the ruler as a result of the conflict between the two kings for the throne.
-Philipp is described in detail in the chronicle of the premonstratensian priest Burchard of Ursperg.
+Philip is described in detail in the chronicle of the premonstratensian priest Burchard of Ursperg.
 Burchard wrote a continuation of the World Chronicle (Chronicon universale) of Ekkehard of Aura and Frutolf of Michelsberg in 1229/30.
 The chronicle is one of the most important sources for the history of the empire at the beginning of the 13th century.
 For the chronicler (who was loyal to the Hohenstaufen), Philip was of a meek and mild disposition, of affable speech, kind and quite generous, while Otto IV was not named with the title of king until Philip was murdered.
 Despite great physical strength, the Welf lacked all the important virtues of rulership; for Burchard, he was “haughty and stupid, but brave and tall” (superbus et stultus, sed fortis videbatur viribus et statura procerus).
-The chronicler Arnold of Lübeck, despite being loyal to the Welf dynasty, called Philipp an "ornament of virtues".
+The chronicler Arnold of Lübeck, despite being loyal to the Welf dynasty, called Philip an "ornament of virtues".
 Arnold portrayed Otto IV's rule through the murder of Philip as being cursed by God.
 The image of Philip in posterity had a major impact on Walther von der Vogelweide, who referred to him in an honorable short form as "young and brave man".

 The Bamberg regicide had no major impact on the further history of the empire.
 Later chroniclers and annals describe the transition of the royal rule from Philip to Otto IV as smooth.
 However, after the experience of the dynastic dispute over in the empire, a considerable development spurt began, which led to a rethink in writing down the customs.
 The Sachsenspiegel of Eike of Repgow is an important testimony to this.